Structure and magnetism of MnGe thin films grown with a nonmagnetic CrSi template: Discussion

-Nevertheless, we identify a low-temperature phase boundary defined by the onset of hysteresis in the magnetization, which coincides with the feature $H_{\mathrm{c}_1}$ in the Hall effect data.
-The location of the phase is consistent with the one defined by transport measurements in other films~\cite{Kanazawa_2017, Kanazawa_2020} where six-fold SANS diffraction patterns were observed.
-The field-dependent hysteresis has not been previously reported in this system.
+Nevertheless, we identify a low-temperature phase boundary defined by the onset of hysteresis in the magnetization, which coincides with the feature $H_{\mathrm{c}_1}$ in the Hall-effect data.
+The location of the phase is consistent with the one defined by transport measurements in other films~\cite{Kanazawa_2017, Kanazawa_2020} where two twin threefold SANS diffraction patterns were observed.
+The field dependent hysteresis has not been previously reported in this system.
 The origin of this hysteresis is not known, nor do we know what role surfaces and magnetocrystalline anisotropy are playing.
 A uniaxial compression of bulk polycrystalline MnGe causes a reorientation of the helical wavevector along the direction of the applied stress \cite{Deutsch_2014}.
-The $\alpha > 90$ rhombohedral distortion is therefore expected to drive the helical wavevector towards the $[111]$ direction, consistent with magnetometry at higher temperatures.
-As the temperature decreases, cubic anisotropy and anisotropic exchange would also be expected to increase in strength and contribute to a reorientation of the helical wavevector towards the $\langle 100 \rangle$ directions.
+The $\alpha > \ang{90}$ rhombohedral distortion is therefore expected to drive the helical wavevector toward the $[111]$ direction, as does the demagnetizing field, consistent with magnetometry at higher temperatures.
+As the temperature decreases, cubic anisotropy and anisotropic exchange would also be expected to increase in strength and contribute to a reorientation of the helical wavevector toward the $\langle 100 \rangle$ directions.

+The presence of helical domains creates topological defects, as observed in scanning probe measurements of FeGe~\cite{Schoenherr_2018} and MnGe~\cite{Repicky_2021}.
+This means that the magnetic transition to a multi-domain state is first order.
+Hysteresis is observed in the helical reorientation in MnSi from [111] to [100] in an applied field~\cite{Bauer_2017}.
+Therefore, the onset of hysteresis reported in Fig.~\hyperref[fig:squid_loops]{9(c)} is consistent with the formation of a multidomain state.
+Neither the hedgehog state nor the multidomain state can be definitively identified from our existing data.

-An additional possible contributing factor are finite size effects which can produce a canting of the helical propagation vector away from the $[111]$ direction to form the oblique spirals~\cite{Leonov_2020} observed in micromagnetic calculations of chiral magnetic films, but not yet measured experimentally.
+An additional possible contributing factor are finite-size effects that can produce a canting of the helical propagation vector away from the $[111]$ direction to form the oblique spirals~\cite{Leonov_2020} observed in micromagnetic calculations of chiral magnetic films, but not yet measured experimentally.